Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Abstract

 \section{Abstract}

-We examine all-sky cosmic microwave background (CMB) temperature maps on large angular scales to test consistency with a hypothesized cosmological symmetry: a universal variance of primordial curvature perturbations on great circles.
-This symmetry is not a property of standard quantum inflation, but may be a natural hypothesis in a holographic model with causal quantum coherence on null surfaces.
-If this symmetry is assumed for primordial curvature perturbations, the amplitude and direction of the unobserved intrinsic dipole (that is, the unobserved $\ell=1$ harmonics) can be inferred from measured $\ell = 2, 3$ harmonics by minimizing the variance of great-circle variances.
-It is shown that universality of great-circle variance requires unusual patterns, such as a previously noted anomalously high sectorality of the $\ell = 3$ components, and a close alignment of principal axes of $\ell=2$ and $\ell = 3$ components.
-Simulations are used to show that in standard quantum inflation, only a small fraction of realizations combine dipole, quadrupole and octopole harmonics with great-circle variances as uniform as the inferred real sky.
-It is found that adding the intrinsic dipole leads to a nearly-null angular correlation function over the range $\Theta = [90^\circ, 135^\circ]$, in agreement with a null anti-hemispherical symmetry independently motivated by holographic causal arguments, but highly anomalous in standard cosmology.
+We examine all-sky cosmic microwave background (CMB) temperature maps on large angular scales to compare their consistency with two scenarios: the standard inflationary quantum picture, and a distribution constrained to have a universal variance of primordial curvature perturbations on great circles.
+The latter symmetry is not a property of standard quantum inflation, but may be a symmetry of holographic models with causal quantum coherence on null surfaces.
+Since the variation of great-circle variance is dominated by the largest angular scale modes, in the latter case the amplitude and direction of the unobserved intrinsic dipole (that is, the $\ell=1$ harmonics) can be estimated from measured $\ell = 2, 3$ harmonics by minimizing the variance of great-circle variances including only $\ell =1, 2, 3$ modes.
+It is found that including the estimated intrinsic dipole leads to a nearly-null angular correlation function over a wide range of angles, in agreement with a null anti-hemispherical symmetry independently motivated by holographic causal arguments, but highly anomalous in standard cosmology.
+Simulations are used here to show that simultaneously imposing the constraints of universal great-circle variance and the vanishing of the angular correlation function over a wide range of angles tends to require patterns that are unusual in the standard picture, such as anomalously high sectorality of the $\ell = 3$ components, and a close alignment of principal axes of $\ell=2$ and $\ell = 3$ components, that have been previously noted on the actual sky.
 The precision of these results appears to be primarily limited by errors introduced by models of Galactic foregrounds.